iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note: One of the arguments you hear against XMPP is that there are too many extensions and as an implementor you don’t know what to implement and as a user you don’t know what client to download.
 And there is certainly some truth to that.
 We currently have more than 400 extensions.

-So for a while we had the so called compliance suites which are basically meant for developers to tell them 'implement these 10 extensions and everything will be fine'.
+So for a while we have had the so called compliance suites which are basically meant for developers to tell them 'implement these 10 extensions and everything will be fine'.
 There are also different profiles.
 For example a web client might need to implement a slightly different set of extensions than a mobile client.

 ----